Is Turkey Bad For Dogs? & Other Thanksgiving Foods

 If you choose to give turkey to your dog, moderation is crucial, and always remember that each dog has unique dietary needs and sensitivities.

-What Thanksgiving Sides Are Safe & Dangerous For Dogs
+7 Thanksgiving Sides: Are They Safe Or Dangerous For Dogs?

-• Pumpkin Pie & Sweet Potato Casserole – Plain canned pumpkin or cooked sweet potatoes are fine but avoid giving them a slice of pie or casserole which is made with sugar and sweeteners.
+4. Pumpkin Pie & Sweet Potato Casserole – Plain canned pumpkin or cooked sweet potatoes are fine, but avoid giving them a slice of pie or casserole made with sugar and sweeteners.
 Too much sugar for your pup can lead to dental issues, obesity, and even diabetes.

-• Dinner Rolls – Just like yeast rises in bread, it will also expand and rise within your pup’s tummy.
+5. Dinner Rolls Most bread rolls are not safe for dogs.
+Just like yeast rises in bread, it will also expand and rise within your pup’s tummy.
 Make sure they don’t get any.
 While mild cases will cause gas, lots of farting, and discomfort — too much of it could rupture the stomach and intestines.
-Yeast dough is also dangerous because as it ferments and rises it makes alcohol which can lead to alcohol poisoning.
+Yeast dough is also dangerous because as it ferments and rises, it makes alcohol, which can lead to alcohol poisoning.

-• Cranberries – Cranberries and dried cranberries are safe for your dog to eat in small quantities.
+6. Cranberries – Cranberries and dried cranberries are safe for dogs in small quantities.
 However, your dog may not be a fan of tart fruit.
 If you find that your dog likes cranberries, feed them in moderation to prevent an upset tummy.

-• Alcohol – While tempting, do not let your dog indulge in beer or wine.
+7. Alcohol – While tempting, do not let your dog indulge in beer, wine, or liquor.
 Alcohol can cause not only intoxication, lack of coordination, weak breathing, and abnormal acidity but potentially even coma or death.

 Can Dogs Chew On Turkey Bones?

 Feeding your dog meat bones is always a risk, especially if cooked.
-So we recommend that you avoid feeding your dog meat bones.
-And, in the case of turkey bones, like chicken and other poultry, they tend to splinter easily, which can wreak digestive havoc on your dog’s insides.
+So, we recommend that you avoid feeding your dog meat bones.
+Like chicken and other poultry, turkey bones tend to splinter easily, which can wreak digestive havoc on your dog’s insides.
 To avoid this risk, it is also best to avoid giving your dog turkey bones.

 Does Your Dog Have A Food Allergy?